Pear-adise Spice Twists

 - In a large bowl, combine flour and salt; cut in butter and shortening until crumbly.
 Gradually add water, tossing with a fork until dough forms a ball.
 Divide in half; wrap each portion in plastic wrap.
 Refrigerate for 1 to 1-1/2 hours or until easy to handle.

 - Peel pears and cut each into eight wedges.
-Roll out each portion of dough into a 10-in. x 8-in. rectangle.
+Roll out each portion of dough into a 10x8-in. rectangle.
 Cut each into eight 1-in.-wide strips.
 Wrap each strip around a pear wedge.

-- Place wrapped pears in an ungreased 11-in. x 7-in. baking dish.
+- Place wrapped pears in an ungreased 11x7-in. baking dish.
 Combine brown sugar and spices; sprinkle over the top.
 In a small saucepan, bring water and butter to a boil; pour mixture over pear twists.
 Bake, uncovered, at 425° for 25-30 minutes or until golden brown.
 Serve warm with ice cream if desired.
-Yield: 8 servings.

-Originally published as Pear-adise Spice Twists in Taste of Home's Holiday & Celebrations Cookbook Annual 2010, p147
+Originally published as Pear-adise Spice Twists in Holiday & Celebrations Cookbook 2010